invader43/Custom-Character-Controller/README.md

 2. Open the Unity project using Unity Hub or your preferred Unity version.
 3. Navigate to the `ExampleScene` to see the character and its functionality in action.

-Optionally , a '.asset' file is also available for download which you can import directly into any existing Project.
+Optionally , a `.asset` file is also available for download which you can import directly into any existing Project.